 Did you know how simple it is to make homemade granola bars?
 In my opinion, they are so much yummier than anything you can buy in a store and are perfect for school lunches.
 The problem is, my kids are young and they rarely finish up one entire granola bar at a time.
-That’s why I decided to modify our granola bars a bit in order to make them easier to eat.
-All you need is an ice cube tray!
+That’s why I decided to modify our granola bar poppers by making them in an ice cube tray so they are easier to eat.

 Granola Bar Poppers

 Once the granola bar poppers are completely cooled, they will come right out of the ice cube trays!
 Isn’t that neat?

 I also like to save them as a snack.
 Full disclosure: I rarely eat a whole granola bar at a time!
 Sometimes I just need a tiny snack, maybe before or after a workout, or even while I’m on the road.

 Granola Bars Made in An Ice Cube Tray

 Making small and snack sized granola bars in an ice cube tray prevents us from wasting uneaten food AND over eating snacks.
 Granola bars are hearty, healthy, and filling.
 When eating granola, you really don’t need a ton!
 The ingredients are made to fill you up, energize you, and help you feel great!
 As an in between snack or lunch pail filler, granola bar poppers are perfect!

 You might also like my recipe for Rice Krispy Poppers:

 You can store these poppers in an air tight container or plastic baggies in the refrigerator for about a week.
 We love to grab them when we are on the go or when we are packing up our lunch boxes.
 They are the perfect snack sized bite and are packed with energy boosting ingredients (which is super important for young minds!).

 You Will Need